msalunina/aidl-2026-3d-semantic-segmentation/README.md

 ### Dataloader implementation

-To be able to use the compensated IoU measure, and one hote vector class index, we had to create a custom dataloader.
-This will allow us to return with the element, the compensated IoU value, and the index of the object class that is also needed in the next steps.
+To be able to use the compensated mIoU measure, and the one-hot vector for object class, we had to create a custom dataloader.
+This will allow us to return with the element, the compensated mIoU value, and the index of the object class.

 The dataloader is based on the [torch_geometrics](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/datasets/shapenet.html) implementation, and can be found in [shapenet_dataset.py](src/utils/shapenet_dataset.py)